IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Authorized Client and Authorization Server Actors claiming conformance with the SAML Token Option shall comply with the SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [RFC 7522] rules for issuing and using SAML assertions and tokens.
 All of the SAML attributes in Table 3.71.4.1.2.1-1 shall be supported.
 The SAML assertion contents shall comply with XUA SAML assertion rules (see ITI TF-2b:3.40).

 ### 3.71.7 Expected Actions

-The response token shall be in the requested format.
-All actors are required to support at least the JSON Web Token format (JWT).
-They may support the XUA SAML token format.

 The specific HTTP transactions are defined in the OAuth standards in Section X.X.X Referenced Standards.
 This transaction does not modify them other than through the definition of additional token attribute rules and auditing requirements.
 The end result will be either an error response, as defined in the RFCs, or an access token that can be used in the Incorporate Authorization Token [ITI-72] transaction.